How Does MIS Differ From Traditional Surgery?

 Education - Continued research into techniques and instruments for minimal incision surgery

-We hope this approach makes sense to you and we can start working together to correct your problems.
+We hope this approach makes sense to you and we can assist you in learning these techniques.
 Thank you for the time you've spent learning about us.
-For more information and a member doctor in your area contact the international office at 1-800-433-4892.
+For more information contact us at 1-800-433-4892.